 These are some of the Almost Hypertufa garden planters that I made these past years.
 Most of these containers are medium- sized, some about the size of a 1-foot cube.
 Others are more of a flat 18″ rectangle.
 And these planters have been out in the weather, snow and ice and freezing rains, and the plants have done well.
 I think that the layer of Styrofoam insulation helps the roots because it protects them from some extreme fluctuations in the temperatures.

 And I like to change my planters around so much, it makes it easier since these planters are so much lighter to carry around.
 Here are some more examples.
 I have almost all of mine mortared or painted in neutral colors.
 But if you would want to go for something a little more striking, go for it!

 This Faux or Almost Hypertufa is planted with Aubrieta or Rock Cress.
-This was last spring and I am anxious to see how it will behave next spring.
+This was in early spring and I am anxious to see how it will behave in the following seasons.